 - Proportion of women on the Board of the Company.

-Some of the Group’s diversity and inclusion activities during the year include:
+In addition, the Group’s broader diversity and inclusion initiatives during the 2014 year include:

 The Accessibility Action Plan 2012-2014

 The Australian Network on Disability reviewed the Company’s activities under its Accessibility Action Plan 2012-2014, which highlighted significant progress since the plan was launched in December 2012.

 The Company participated in the Australian Government’s Corporate Champions Program, reinforcing its commitment to employing talented mature age staff.

 Asian Leaders New Zealand